Each year the Utah Campus Compact honors faculty, staff, and students on each campus

 goal is to enroll students in June, just weeks following their high school graduation,

-and have them finish with their associates degree the following June.
+and have them finish with their Associate degree the following June.
 A working committee

 has been formed to discuss details, and Dr. Smith welcomes your ideas, thoughts, and